-8) We are successfully arranging further control group sessions for this 2012.
+- 8) We are successfully arranging further control group sessions for this 2013.
 As a reward for district participation in the control group process, we are also scheduling a three-hour robotics event for students and teachers at each school district control group site, which would involve a set of robotics exploration stations that would be staffed by our team members (SPIRIT educators and engineers).
 This event would be conducted after the control group data is received.
 At a designated time period before the participation session, the teachers have the involved students take the STEM content and STEM attitude instruments.
-The teachers then bring those completed pretest instruments to the session, and take another set of tests before the event begins, to capture control group comparison information.
+The teachers then bring those completed pretest instruments to the session, and take another set of tests before the event begins, to capture control group comparison information. - 9) In 2012, we entered into an extensive agreement with the Nebraska Association of the Gifted (NAG) and held three training sessions, involving 120 teachers.
+These teachers are now being invited to become part of the pilot testing and field-testing process.
+The project is also helping NAG arrange mini-grants for teachers of additional CEENBoTs for schools willing to participate in field-testing efforts.

 In summary, we have already had initiated agreements with the following organizations to assist in pilot testing and field-testing.
-Some efforts were conducted in 2010 and 2011 and more refined pilot testing and field testing will be undertake in 2012.
+Some efforts were conducted in 2010 and 2011 and more refined pilot testing and field-testing will be undertaken in 2012.
 Other districts and organizations are now also expressing an interest in contributing to this process.
 The willingness for educational organizations to collaborate in the pilot testing and field-testing process is in itself encouraging, as this demonstrates the educational value and reputation that they already see in the SPIRIT curriculum.
 A full list of the pilot testing and field-testing partnerships are now provided.

-- a) The Metropolitan Omaha Education Consortium (11 public school districts) - b) Daniel J. Gross High School (private school Catholic) - c) The Omaha Public Schools (large urban public school district / high minority) - d) Lincoln Northeast High School (large urban high school) - e) Educational Service Unit #5 (representing 17 small rural school districts) - f) The Papillion-LaVista Schools (moderate sized urban district) - g) The Gretna Public Schools (moderate sized urban district) - h) The Westside Community Schools (moderate sized urban district) - i) Lewis and Clark Middle School (urban middle school / high minority) - j) Educational Service Unit #3 (representing 15 small/moderate sized urban districts) - k) Dream It Do It (representing 13 rural districts)
+- a) The Metropolitan Omaha Education Consortium (11 public school districts) - b) Daniel J. Gross High School (private school Catholic) - c) The Omaha Public Schools (large urban public school district / high minority) - d) Lincoln Northeast High School (large urban high school) - e) Educational Service Unit #5 (representing 17 small rural school districts) - f) The Papillion-LaVista Schools (moderate sized urban district) - g) The Gretna Public Schools (moderate sized urban district) - h) The Westside Community Schools (moderate sized urban district) - i) Lewis and Clark Middle School (urban middle school / high minority) - j) Educational Service Unit #3 (representing 15 small/moderate sized districts) - k) Dream It Do It (representing 13 rural districts) - 1) Nebraska Association of the Gifted (120 teachers invited to field test in 2013)